 Once your crown has been made, you’ll be scheduled for a second appointment.
 During this visit, Dr. Fondriest checks the shape, shade, and fit of your new crown.
 If everything looks good, he bonds it into place using a high-quality dental cement.
 Finally, he assesses your bite and makes any necessary adjustments.

-Disadvantages of Zirconium crowns
+Disadvantages of the Zirconia crowns types

 Zirconia oxide is not as translucent as other porcelain types.
 The opacity may limit their use to back teeth.
 Technology advances are improving the color and look of this material.
 Soon in the future, the appearance may be a non-issue.

 When it is time to deliver these new cap, adjustments are more difficult due to the hardness of the material.
 It takes longer to deliver these caps than the restorations made of other materials.

 Why Visit a Ceramics Expert?

 There are many choices when it comes to cosmetic dentistry.
 It is important to have the help of an extensively trained and highly experienced restorative dentist like Dr. Fondriest.
 He has received thousands of hours of continuing education in prosthodontics, the specialized study of dental prosthetics.
 He has published many articles and book chapters.
 Most of his writing has focused on different aspects of creating beautiful, long-lasting dental crowns in diverse peer-reviewed publications.
 Finally, he partners with Matt Roberts, CDT, a world-class ceramist to fabricate the custom-designed dental crowns he places for his patients.

 Learn which types of zirconia crowns is best for you